 Canada’s largest city.

 Toronto is a sprawling city bordered on the south by the coast of Lake Ontario, with the downtown core located in a wide column of neighborhoods that extend perpendicular from Bloor Street in the north all the way to the coast of the lake (the Waterfront).
 Downtown Toronto is divided into dozens of distinctive neighborhoods, many of which are defined by their strong ethnic identities, such as Little Italy, Greek Town, Little Portugal, and Chinatown.
-Toronto’s answer to Time’s Square is Yonge and Dundas Square, a famously busy downtown intersection awash in garish billboard advertisements and flashing signs.
+Toronto’s answer to New York’s Times Square is Yonge and Dundas Square, a famously busy downtown intersection awash in garish billboard advertisements and flashing signs.

 Canada’s largest building, the CN Tower, looms over Toronto and is one of the country’s busiest tourist attractions.
 For $35 you can go to the top and check out the city below from various lookout points or dine at an exceedingly expensive restaurant.
 In recent years, an insane new feature called the “Edgewalk” has been added, allowing thrill-seekers to literally walk along the outside edge of the tower while attached to a safety harness.